 - their willingness to work to attain the knowledge and skills during or between the days of tuition

-The Falconry School breeds a small number of high-quality hawks which are suitable for beginners, and we set them aside for individuals who have attended courses here.
-We are also able to provide top-quality equipment (falconry "furniture") for these hawks if required.
+The Falconry School is also able to provide top-quality equipment (falconry "furniture") for these hawks if required.

 As always, we provide unlimited advice, for an unlimited time, to anyone who has attended a course at The Falconry School.